 We endure.
 We pray through tears over grave injustices that still exist.
 We beg, “Come Lord Jesus, come!”
 We do not grow weary of doing good (Galatians 6:9).
 Today we toil to see a world free.
 And tomorrow?
 We’ll do it again.

 “When” is a lot to take in!
-Next week we’ll take a deeper look at how this transcendent vision of a world free of sexual exploitation and brokenness affects our “meantime” mission, and how you as a parent, mentor, leader, aunt, uncle, coach, teacher—disciple-maker—can keep this vision before you and let it impact your day to day life.
+Next post we’ll take a deeper look at how this transcendent vision of a world free of sexual exploitation and brokenness affects our “meantime” mission, and how you as a parent, mentor, leader, aunt, uncle, coach, teacher—disciple-maker—can keep this vision before you and let it impact your day to day life.